wxie2017/wxie2017.github.io/pages/speech/meeting_opening_speech_of_SAA.md

 ---
 layout: page
-title: The template of meeting openning speech of SAA
+title: The template of meeting opening speech of SAA
 description: On 2020-08-16, I began to the Sergeant At Arms for Yulife club of Toastmaster.
 ---